EE2dev/you-draw-it/README.md

 ## 2. API Reference

-### 2.1 A visual reference to all configuration options
+### 2.1 A visual reference to the configuration options

 [![visual reference of the configuration options](https://github.com/EE2dev/you-draw-it/blob/master/images/visualReference_small.jpg)](https://github.com/EE2dev/you-draw-it/tree/master/visualReference)

-[Click here](https://github.com/EE2dev/you-draw-it/tree/master/visualReference) to the see the visual reference to all configuration options.
+[Click here](https://github.com/EE2dev/you-draw-it/tree/master/visualReference) to the see the visual reference to the configuration options.

 ### 2.2 The configuration object `globals`

 <a href="#g-default" id="g-default">#</a> globals.<b>default</b>

 Sets the several undefined properties of `globals` to default values.
 If a property is already defined, it is not overridden.
-Two values are currently supported:
+Three values are currently supported:
 - globals.default = "en".
 Initialization with English defaults.
-In addtion, the thousands separator is set to `,`(comma) and the decimal separator to `.`(dot).
+In addition, the thousands separator is set to `,`(comma) and the decimal separator to `.`(dot).
 The English default is also applied if no default is specified.
 ```
 // globals.default = "en" applies the following initialization:
 var globals = {